sinusphi/venvipy/README.md

 ### Prerequisits

 To be able to use _VenviPy_ you'll need the `python3-pip` package to be present on your system.
+You can install it by using your operating system's package manager (for example `apt` if you're on a debian based distro).

 Then install [PyQt5](https://pypi.org/project/PyQt5) by running the following command in a terminal:
 ```
 $ python3 -m pip install PyQt5
 ```